UnknownHarmless/meteosicilia/README.md

 ---

-## About this project

-I'm 19, and I built Meteo Sicilia end to end — hardware, backend and frontend — the same way I'd approach a professional project: solid architecture, real security considerations, and code meant to be maintained, not a one-off school exercise or a weekend toy.

 ## Overview

 Meteo Sicilia isn't "just a weather site": it's a full chain connecting a real sensor to a screen.
 A weather station built around a Raspberry Pi measures environmental conditions, sends them to a backend that stores them, and distributes them in real time to a modern, responsive web interface.